johnnovak/nim-mod/README.md

 nim c -r -d:release nimmod
 ```

-After this you can run the render tests:
+After this, you can run the render tests:

 ```
 cd test
 nim c -r rendertest
 ```

-### Notes for Windows users

-The default Windows console raster font doesn't include Unicode box drawing
-characters, so if you see some random garbage on the screen, most likely
-that's the culprit.
-The solution is to set the console font to **Lucida
-Console** or some other font that includes the Unicode box drawing characters.
-Note that not all fonts will work well, some will result in discontinuous
-lines--you'll need to experiment.